 After working for a number of years in the front lines of mental health and addiction services in Vancouver, I decided to return to University to understand larger public health policies that influence the health of those marginalized by socio-structural inequities.
 In my undergrad and masters program at Simon Fraser University this interest developed into a global scale.
 Through my work at the BC Centre for Excellence in HIV/AIDS and with Dr. Angela Kaida at Simon Fraser University, I have been exploring a number of barriers to HIV prevention among young women and men growing up in HIV hyper-endemic settings in South Africa within her youth-engaged HIV prevention cohort study entitled "AYAZAZI."
 I decided to continue my graduate studies to the PhD level so that I could lead research that engages with young people in order to have profound global impacts on health policies and programming.

-UBC is a precious university located in the city I have called home for the last 9 years.
+UBC is a prestigious university located in the city I have called home for the last 11 years.
 I chose to pursue my PhD research at UBC, as I feel that the training offered through the School of Population and Public Health will give me the skills to be able to lead my own research projects.
 As a current researcher at the BC Centre for Excellence in HIV/AIDS and within Dr. Angela Kaida's Global HIV Interdisciplinary Research Lab at SFU I will be able to maintain those strong connections, while at the same time working with Dr. Gina Ogilvie.
-This will allow me to expand my research networks.
-At UBC I am excited for the opportunity to work within the Women's Health Research Initiative.
+This has allowed me to expand my research networks, including the opportunity to work within the Women's Health Research Initiative.
+I am excited for the opportunity to and within the expanding network of global health research opportunities at the School of Population of Public Health and UBC as a whole.

 What is it specifically, that your program offers, that attracted you?